pakpoom66/IIAS-Enablement-Class/Readme.md

 # Lab systems used during class

 Based on availability, we will have access to and IBM Integrated Analytics System for you to review for the administration labs and DSX lab.
+To gain access to the IIAS system, you will need to follow the steps in the [Partner Access Document](ExternalPartnerAccess.pdf).
+If enrolled in a workshop, then follow teh 4 steps starting at the bottom of page 2.

 [IIAS Console](https://10.50.88.240:8443/console)